urwahnawaz/BrainIntegrativeHub/README.md

 ## Metadata annotation

 As the metadata annotation was heterogeneous across the datasets, rigorous harmonization was performed.
-For each dataset, columns specifying Age Intervals, Regions, Diagnosis and Period were also added.
+For each dataset, columns specifying `Age Intervals`, `Regions`, `Diagnosis` and `Period` were also added.

 <br>

-Developmental Ages
+*Developmental Ages*
 <br>
 Samples were binned into age intervals that were used to define developmental stages.
 For all samples < 20 years old, the binning was performed based on the BrainSpan Technical White Paper (Kang el al, 2011), whereas samples  20 years were binned in 10 year intervals.